Edb83/penny-for-your-thoughts/README.md

 2. Scroll down to the **GitHub Pages** section
 3. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
 4. On selecting Master Branch the page is automatically refreshed, the website is now deployed
-5. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website
+5. Scroll back down to the **GitHub Pages** section in **Settings** to retrieve the link to the deployed website.
+It may take a short time to go live, but typically less than 60 seconds

 ### How to run this project locally